Andrew is principal consultant and owner.

 In 2000, he joined a digital publishing consultancy whose clients comprised both STEM and non-traditional publishers.
 Including legislatures; the timber industry; standards bodies.
 He started out writing SGML DTDs and Python programs, progressing to on-site consultancy and writing bids and proposals.
 He designed publishing workflows, with a focus on automation and data quality, learning Java and XSLT along the way.
 He was lead developer of the company's validation product, XMLProbe.
 XMLProbe was open-sourced as Probatron, an implementation of ISO Schematron.
 It is now archived at Google Code.
 He joined the board of directors, becoming responsible for product development.

-After a spell in technical publishing at an automotive aftermarket publisher, he founded his own company and worked as a freelancer, with clients including LexisNexis UK and Nature Publishing Group.
+After a spell in technical publishing at an automotive aftermarket publisher, he founded his own consultancy and worked as a freelancer, with clients including LexisNexis UK and Nature Publishing Group.

 Since 2016, he has worked for Bloomsbury Publishing Group plc, where he leads a team focused on content architecture for academic publishing digital products.